jfrog/log4j-tools/README.md

 ### 3. Am I configuring this correctly?

-Due to the high risk associated with the vulnerability, developers relying on mitigations may want to double check that the environment was indeed configured in a way that mitigates the vulnerability (which Java runtime actually runs the application?
+Due to the high risk associated with the vulnerability, developers relying on mitigations may want to double check that the environment was indeed configured correctly (which Java runtime actually runs the application?
 Were environment and command line flags set correctly?).
 In order to simplify this sanity check, Jfrog releases a simple tool [env_verify.jar](#env_verifyjar) which is intended to run in the same environment as a production application and validate it.

 ------